Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

 &nbsp;
 ### 1) Environment
 _Description of the environment in your model.
 Things to specify *if they apply*:_
-_The environment will be an area near a blood vessel within a human body and it will consist of tumor cells and the main blood vessel at fixed locations:_
+_The environment will be an area near a blood vessel within a human body.
+It will consist of an existing blood vessel at a fixed location and the growing branches triggered by tumors:_
 * _Boundary condition: infinite_
 * _Dimensionality: 2D_
 * _environment-owned variables:_

-   main blood vessel location
+   location of the existing blood vessel, growth rate of new blood vessel branch, direction of growth
 * _environment-owned methods/procedures (e.g. resource production, state change, etc.)_

+   growth of new blood vessels from the existing ones